pepab0t/ChatApp/readme.md

 - application will be probably faster

 Cons:
-- `views` module is bound to backed `service`s, which means that frontend would be bound to one specific backend and we cannot approach them as two different services.
+- `views` module is bound to backend `service`s, which means that frontend would be bound to one specific backend and we cannot approach them as two different services.

 ## Token handling
 Tokens are stored in `httpOnly` cookies.
 They are not accessible from JavaScript.
 Only backend manipulates with token cookies.